 The 2MP modification offer may not be made to the borrower until after the first lien permanent HAMP modification is effective.
-If the HAMP-modified first lien loses good standing while the second lien is in a 2MP trial period, the 2MP servicer is not required to offer a permanent 2MP modification to the borrower.
+If the HAMP-modified first lien loses good standing while the second lien is in a 2MP trial period, the 2MP servicer is not required to offer a permanent 2MP modification to the borrower unless and until the HAMP-modified first lien is subsequently re-modified under HAMP Tier 2 and is in good standing.